 You can also set up automatic expiration after a set time.
 With the clock ticking down on your messages, you can configure them to disappear when you want.
 Email forwards, for example, won’t spread your messages around the world forever.

 How to get started with the new Gmail

-Google’s Izatt wrote that you can start using new Gmail features today, April 25.
-Some features will show up during the next few weeks.
+Google’s Izatt wrote that you can start using new Gmail features as of April 25.

 To get started with the new features, open Gmail and go to Settings (the cog wheel icon in the top right corner).
 Click on “Try the new Gmail.”
 If you decide you don’t need, want, or like the new features, you can go back to Settings late and select “Go back to classic Gmail.”

 Added G Suite features focus on working safer, smarter, and more efficiently with the cloud-based collaboration and productivity apps collection.
 David Thacker, Google’s G Suite vice president of product management, stressed that recent major updates are designed to help companies transform the way they work.

 Following last month’s new phishing protections against Business Email Compromise (BEC) threats, G Suite is introducing a new approach.
 Gmail’s confidential mode lets companies set email expiration dates on earlier emails.
 If you set secondary authentication via text message in order to view an email, even if the wrong eyes see the subject line or the account has been hacked, only the text message recipient can open the email.
 Adding two-factor authentication, your recipient’s email login and text message code significantly heightens your email security level.